MarcHamamji/runner.nvim/README.md

   end)
   ```

-  **Note:** This method overwrites the default handlers set for the specified filetype.

 ## Helpers

   This plugin exposes some helpers to make creating handlers easier.
 They're all available by importing them as follows: